dathavan1523/fpga-ip-sensor-arty7/README.md

 ## 📜 License

 This project is intended for educational use.
-Feel free to study, modify, and reuse the code with proper attribution.
+Feel free to study, modify, and reuse the code without proper attribution.

-## 📁 Repository Structure